Updated: 2nd June 2020

 Now click OK and close your browser, return back to the SL viewer and click the wardrobe again on the HUD, this time when you go to your URL link you should be presented with a login prompt.
 Your personal wardrobe dashboard URL is now protected by a Wardrobe Login.

 If you have lots of passwords and find it hard to keep track of them.
 There are plenty of password manger tools you can download.
 I use mSecure cause of its seamless integration across platforms, namely PC and my tablet.
-Alternate is to use a free package such as Dashlane or Lastpass with optional buy upgrades.
+There are plenty of others, just do a google search looking for password managers.

 As I said earlier there are many ways to use the wardrobe system and what works for one person may not work for another.
 These policies which are defined in preferences or in items are the way I choose to use the system.
 I suggest you think about how you want to define your default policies and go with what you believe works best for you.